-And is famous for traditional wood carving including the Black Forest Cuckoo Clock.
-The carved wooden pendulum driven clocks that use small bellows and pipes to mark time with the sound of a cuckoo and strike of a gong.
+And famous for traditional wood carving, including the Black Forest Cuckoo Clock.
+Carved wooden pendulum driven clocks that use small bellows and pipes to mark time with the sound of a cuckoo, and strike of a gong.

-When the tradition of making cuckoo clocks began isn't known, although there is a 1629 description of one belonging to a Prince Elector and a 1650 musical handbook has an illustration.
-Although often claimed that cuckoo clocks came from Switzerland, which is just across the border, the Black Forest was where the cuckoo clock industry first began and it developed during the 18th century.
+When the cuckoo clock tradition began isn't known, although there is a 1629 description of one belonging to a Prince Elector as well as a 1650 musical handbook with an illustration.
+Although often claimed cuckoo clocks came from Switzerland, which is just across the border, it was in the Black Forest the industry first began and developed during the 18th century.

 Long snowbound winters together with a plentiful supply of trees, initially even the clock’s parts were wood, meant making and carving Cuckoo Clocks was a profitable way for farmers, and others whose work depended on the seasons, to use the winter months.

-When spring arrived the completed clocks would be sold from a rack mounted on the back of a member of the family or a clock peddler, Der Uhrentraeger "clock carrier", who sold them door to door wearing the traditional smock and hat still worn by some guides in the Black Forest.
+When spring arrived the completed clocks were sold from a rack mounted on the back of a member of the family or a clock peddler, Der Uhrentraeger.
+A "clock carrier" who sold them door to door, wearing a traditional smock and hat still worn by some guides in the Black Forest.

-A form of mass production had developed in an industry which by 1808 had grown to involve almost 700 clock makers and 600 clock sellers.
+A form of mass production had developed in an industry that by 1808 had grown to involve almost 700 clockmakers and 600 clock sellers.

-A journey into the world of clocks it travels through medieval villages and beautiful areas of the central and southern Black Forest, as well as the eastern edge of the Baar area mountain range.
+A journey into the world of clocks, it travels through medieval villages and beautiful areas of central and southern Schwarzwald; as well as the eastern edge of the Baar area mountain range.

-It is one of the most scenic of Germany’s routes and passes Titisee, the largest natural lake in the Black Forest formed by the glacier from a 1493 meter, almost 5,000 feet, peak Der Feldberg, and is believed to be named after Roman Emperor Titus.
-He lived in Germania briefly and parts of the region were under under Roman Empire control for centuries.
+One of the most scenic of Germany’s routes it passes Titisee, the largest natural lake in the Black Forest and formed by the glacier from a 1493 meter, almost 5,000 feet, peak Der Feldberg.
+It is believed to be named after the Roman Emperor Titus, who lived in Germania briefly, and parts of the region were under under Roman Empire control for centuries.

-The Gutach, a small river flowing from Lake Titisee, joins another forming the foaming 'Wutach' and then travels through a gorge.
-A nature reserve since 1928 the thirteen kilometer long trail passes Flora and Fauna that have died out long ago elsewhere, and where 1200 rare species are protected.
-From moss and ferns to more than one hundred different kinds of birds, 500 species of butterflies and 1,000 different beetles.
+The "Gutach", a small river flowing from Lake Titisee, joins another forming the foaming "Wutach" and then travels through a gorge.
+A nature reserve since 1928, the thirteen kilometer long trail passes Flora and Fauna that have died out long ago elsewhere, and where there are 1200 protected rare species.
+From moss and ferns, to more than one hundred different kinds of birds, 500 species of butterflies and 1,000 different beetles.

-Triberg, a "picture book" old town, has spectacular waterfalls that make unforgettable backgrounds to the annual Advent Christmas market, and a traditional clock maker, who continues to produce an entire cuckoo clock himself from the clock movements to making and carving its brown stained case.
+Triberg, a "picture book" old town, has spectacular waterfalls that make unforgettable backgrounds to an annual Advent Christmas market, and a traditional clock maker, who continues to produce an entire cuckoo clock himself.
+From the clock movements to making and carving its brown stained case.

 Old customs are still alive in the whole of the Black Forest, including the costumes from throughout the clock making area, which are not only for the tourist industry but worn on Sundays, Christian holidays and special occasions.

-The Bollenhut is a hat decorated with large red poms worn after a Roman Catholic confirmation for as long as the wearer remains unmarried, then red is replaced by black.
-About 2 kilograms (4 pounds) of wool is used for each hat and they have become a symbol of the Black Forest, but officially Bollenhute belong to only three villages, Gutach, Kirnbach and Hornberg-Reichenbach.
+The "Bollenhut" is a hat decorated with large red poms, and worn after a Roman Catholic confirmation for as long as the wearer remains unmarried; then red is replaced by black.
+About 2 kilograms (4 pounds) of wool is used for each hat and they have become a symbol of the Black Forest, but officially Bollenhüte belong to only three villages: Gutach, Kirnbach and Hornberg-Reichenbach.

-Just to make a change from clocks there are 14,000 "Kirschwasser" distilleries, the majority artisanal and producing the sour cherry liquor which for centuries has been one of the regions specialty fruit schnapps.
-While also originally made from wild cherries is the delicious, if made correctly, "Schwarzwaelder Kirschtorte", Black Forest Gateau, a layered combination of chocolate, cherries and cream.
+Just to make a change from clocks there are "Köstlichkeiten aus dem Schwarzwald".
+Delicacies from the Black Forest including from the 14,000 "Kirschwasser" distilleries.
+The majority artisanal, and producing among other Edelbrände the sour cherry liquor that, for centuries, has been one of the region's specialty fruit schnapps.
+While also originally made from wild cherries is the delicious, if made correctly, "Schwarzwälder Kirschtorte", Black Forest Gateau.
+A layered combination of chocolate, cherries and cream.

-Schnapps joins many regional specialties found on the clock route as the Black Forest offers a real treat for food lovers.
-There is Black Forest Ham, Schwarzwaelder Schinken, spiced and cured as it was in the days when salting or smoking meat was the only known way to preserve it to last throughout winter, and fitting perfectly to rye breads still baked in wood fired ovens, a huge variety of specialty sausages, cold cuts, honey and chocolate, as well as Michelin starred restaurants using local produce.
+Schnapps joins many regional specialties found on the clock route as the Black Forest is a real treat for food lovers.
+There are the many varieties of Black Forest Ham, Schwarzwälder Schinken, spiced and cured as it was in the days when salting, or smoking, meat was the only known way to preserve it to last throughout winter; fitting perfectly to rye breads still baked in wood fired ovens.
+A huge variety of specialty sausages only found locally, Cold Cuts, Forest Honey, Schwarzwälder Bärlauch-Senf - wild garlic mustard, different wine jams; the list is almost endless and then of course there are the Michelin starred restaurants that use local produce.